The XMM Cluster Survey analysis of the SDSS DR8 redMaPPer Catalogue: Implications for scatter, selection bias, and isotropy in cluster scaling relations: Discussion

 To demonstrate the robustness of our technique, we first repeated the analysis presented in Mig20, using the same input data vectors.
 In brief, the method is as follows: The sky is binned into regions over the full range of galactic longitude ($l$) and latitude ($b$), using a bin width of $\Delta l$=1$^{\circ}$ and $\Delta b$=1$^{\circ}$ (creating 65,160 bins on the sky).
 At the centre of each bin, a cone with a radius $\theta$ is used to find a subset of all clusters within an angular separation of $\theta_{d}$ from the coordinates of the bin.
-Using this subset, the `local' $L_{X}-T_{X}$ relation is fit using LIRA, following the same method as described in Sect.~\ref{sec:ltrelation}.
-Following Mig20, a statistical weighting is applied to each cluster in the subset by increasing the size of the uncertainties by a factor
+Using this subset, the `local' $L_{X}-T_{X}$ relation is fit using {\sc lira}, following the same method as described in Sect.~\ref{sec:ltrelation}.
+However, as per Mig20, the slope of the local relation is fixed at all-sky value.
+A statistical weighting is applied to each cluster in the subset by increasing the size of the uncertainties by a factor

 At each position on the sky, the local $L_{X}-T_{X}$ normalisation, $A$, is divided by the normalisation of the all sky $L_{X}-T_{X}$ relation ($A_{\rm all}$), with sky maps plotted based upon $A$/$A_{\rm all}$.
-In Figure~\ref{fig:ltmigkas}, we replicate the results presented in Mig20 Figure 8 for the $\theta$=60$^{\circ}$ cone (thus confirming that our method is robust).
+In Figure~\ref{fig:ltmigkas}(a), we replicate the results presented in Mig20 Figure 8 for the $\theta$=60$^{\circ}$ cone (thus confirming that our method is robust).
 This test also shows that the dipole feature is present irrespective of the linear regression fitting method used.
-Whereas we used {\sc LIRA}, the Mig20 analysis used a fitting method equivalent to the BCES Y|X fitting method \citep{1996ApJ...470..706A}.
+Whereas we used {\sc lira}, the Mig20 analysis used a fitting method equivalent to the BCES Y|X fitting method \citep{1996ApJ...470..706A}.